Elena Kulichenko: Major championship debut and national records

 She cleared 1.92m for a new outdoor personal best to qualify for the final on her major championship debut at the World Athletics Championships in Budapest, in August 2023.

 She set a new Cypriot national record clearing 1.95 metres to win the SEC Championship in Gainesville, Florida on 9 May 2024.
 She increased that to 1.97m at the NCAA Championship final in Eugene, Oregon in June 2024, sharing the title with Rose Yeboah.

 At the 2024 Olympics in Paris she finished seventh in the high jump event clearing 1.95 metres.

+She became only the second athlete from Cyprus to reach a Track and Field final at the Olympic games after Milan Trajkovic in 2012.

 She tied for victory in the high jump at the 2025 NCAA Indoor Championships in Virginia Beach on 15 March, with Temitope Adeshina.
 She also won the high jump title at the 2025 NCAA Division I Outdoor Track and Field Championships with a jump of 1.96 metres.

 She won the bronze medal at the 2025 Summer World University Games in Bochum, Germany in the women's high jump.
 She was a finalist in September at the 2025 World Championships in Tokyo, Japan, placing ninth overall with a clearance of 1.93 metres in the final.

+In May 2026, she jumped 1.87 metres to place seventh in the 2026 Diamond League meeting in Rabat.
+She placed fifth in the high jump at the 2026 Commonwealth Games in Glasgow, Scotland.
+In August, she competed at the 2026 European Athletics Championships in Birmingham, England, placing joint-tenth overall.